VLSI-r/HDL-Projects/README.md

 # VHDL-Projects

-This repositorie contains my projects that I personally think are super cool My journey with Verilog and SystemVerilog (or with programming in general) is Self-learned.
+This repositorie contains my projects that I personally think are super cool, My journey with Verilog and SystemVerilog (or with programming in general) is Self-learned.